Skip to content

 How big is your colony?

 Only 10–15% of carpenter ant workers forage outside the nest at any time (Illinois DPH).
-Count foragers to estimate total colony size — and which treatment cost tier applies.
+Count foragers to estimate total colony size — and which treatment tier applies.

 Calibrated from: Hansen & Klotz 2005 (Carpenter Ants of the United States and Canada, Cornell UP) + Illinois Department of Public Health 10–15% forager rule